TheCrackersStudio/CloudflarePage/README.md

-ah niceeee. i'll try it out to see if i can get into discord! thanks for trying to make the chat btw
+Lets move to issues to chat its easier